MentallyStable4sure/Git-Discord-Webhook-Helper/README.md

   <summary>💬 I MIGHT ADD: 💬</summary>

   ```
-  /track [CHANNEL_ID] - to add channel to discordbroadcasters.json
+  /pipeline [pipeline_id] - to add your build pipelines to track
-  /untrack [CHANNEL_ID] - to remove channel from discordbroadcasters.json
+  /build [pipeline_id] - to execute building pipeline from discord

+  /addprefix [wiki_page, issues, pipeline] - more predifined settings

+  /is-able-to-merge - type in thread to see if PR has conflicts
   ```
   </details>